KonaTeam/kona-api/sections/external_objects.md

 Schema  <a name='schema'></a>
 ------------

-Add the following attribute to a conversation, calendar event or task
+Add the following attribute to a user, space, conversation, calendar event or task
 ```
     "external_object": {
         "id": string, required,
-        "name": string, required,
+        "data": string, required,
         "url": string, optional
     }
 ```